StefanieSwz/fake-news-classification/reports/README.md

 Our unit tests are divided into various components, with a specific focus on the data part.
 We use a DVC workflow to test the current version of the data associated with the PR.
 This setup used to require storing Google Drive credentials in GitHub secrets, allowing us to pull the correct data version and run the tests accordingly.
 Currently, the dvc is connected to a Google Cloud Bucket.

 3. Docker Image Build and Deployment
 We have a workflow that triggers on PRs to the main branch.
-This workflow builds a Docker image for training on Google Cloud Build and saves it at the Artifact Registry.
+This workflow builds a Docker image for training on Google Cloud Build and saves it at the Artifact Registry, as well as a docker image for backend, frontend and moitoring, including deployment.

 4. Example Workflow
 An example of a triggered workflow can be seen in our "Run test" workflow.
 This workflow ensures that all rests are con successfully before merging a PR.